jedorey/CoRNS/README.md

 present at least once.
 Every site must contain at least one species.

-3. Do not include commas, single quotes, or double quotes in any of the cells in your CSV files---quotes will be deleted.
+3. Do not include commas, single quotes, or double quotes in any of the cells in your CSV files---quotes will be deleted and in-text commas will add unnecessary columns.

 4. The site by species matrix is presence-absence only.
 Abundance is not taken into consideration.
 Enter ONLY ones and zeros to represent whether a species is